pixeldublu/filelist-api-whitelist/README.md

 # Filelist API Whitelist
-A simple script that will keep your public IP updated in your Filelist profile so you can keep accessing the API via Prowlarr
+A simple script that will keep your public IP updated in your Filelist profile so you can keep accessing the API via Prowlarr.

+The docker image supports `amd64`, `arm64` and `arm/v6/v7` CPUs

 ### Python:
 ```sh